-- a.
-Engineers shall not give, solicit or receive either directly or indirectly, any political contribution, gratuity, or unlawful consideration in order to secure work, exclusive of securing salaried positions through employment agencies. - b.
-Engineers should negotiate contracts for professional services fairly and on the basis of demonstrated competence and qualifications for the type of professional service required. - c.
-Engineers may request, propose or accept professional commissions on a contingent basis only under circumstances in which their professional judgments would not be compromised. - d.
-Engineers shall not falsify or permit misrepresentation of their academic or professional qualifications or experience. - e.
-Engineers shall give proper credit for engineering work to those to whom credit is due, and shall recognize the proprietary interests of others.
-Whenever possible, they shall name the person or persons who may be responsible for designs, inventions, writings or other accomplishments. - f.
-Engineers may advertise professional services in a way that does not contain misleading language or is in any other manner derogatory to the dignity of the profession.
-Examples of permissible advertising are as follows: - Professional cards in recognized, dignified publications, and listings in rosters or directories published by responsible organizations, provided that the cards or listings are consistent in size and content and are in a section of the publication regularly devoted to such professional cards. - Brochures which factually describe experience, facilities, personnel and capacity to render service, providing they are not misleading with respect to the engineer's participation in projects described. - Display advertising in recognized dignified business and professional publications, providing it is factual and is not misleading with respect to the engineer's extent of participation in projects described.
+- a) Engineers shall not give, solicit or receive either directly or indirectly, any political contribution, gratuity, or unlawful consideration in order to secure work, exclusive of securing salaried positions through employment agencies. - b) Engineers should negotiate contracts for professional services fairly and on the basis of demonstrated competence and qualifications for the type of professional service required. - c) Engineers may request, propose or accept professional commissions on a contingent basis only under circumstances in which their professional judgments would not be compromised. - d) Engineers shall not falsify or permit misrepresentation of their academic or professional qualifications or experience. - e) Engineers shall give proper credit for engineering work to those to whom credit is due, and shall recognize the proprietary interests of others.
+Whenever possible, they shall name the person or persons who may be responsible for designs, inventions, writings or other accomplishments. - f) Engineers may advertise professional services in a way that does not contain mis-leading language or is in any other manner derogatory to the dignity of the profession.
+Examples of permissible advertising are as follows: - Professional cards in recognized, dignified publications, and listings in rosters or directories published by responsible organizations, provided that the cards or listings are consistent in size and content and are in a section of the publication regularly devoted to such professional cards. - Brochures which factually describe experience, facilities, personnel and capacity to render service, providing they are not misleading with respect to the engineer's participation in projects described.